C3-PRO/c3-pro-consumer/README.md

     mvn jboss-as:deploy

 These commands take the resource files located in *src/main/resources/qa* or *src/main/resources/prod* respectively, and place them as the resource files of the deployment.

+## Deploying on web server containers different that JBOSS##

+Generate the war files for the desired environment

+    mvn clean package
+    mvn clean package -Pqa
+    mvn clean package -Pprod

+and copy the generated war located in **target/c3pro-consumer.war** to the corresponding deployment directory.
+In **tomcat7** the default directory is:

+    /var/lib/tomcat7/webapps/

 ## AWS SDK credentials ##